 Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 101 Continued The primary mitigation strategies for limiting adverse effects to birds and habitat: • Restrictions to clearing or modification of known Trumpeter Swan breeding habitat to outside the breeding season (March 15 to August 15) to prevent the disturbance of nesting swans or impact the likelihood of cygnet survival; • Disposing of food wastes generated on site in an appropriate manner that limits the attraction of wildlife, including Common Ravens, Turkey Vultures and Bald Eagles; • Timely removal of carcasses of road-killed animals or any other carcasses found onsite to limit the attraction of wildlife, such as Common Ravens and Turkey Vultures; and • Treatment of tailings slurry containing cyanide and associated heavy metals from the ore leaching process in the process plant using the During the baseline studies for the Rainy River Mine no known Trumpeter Swan breeding habitat was identified in areas where clearing was necessary.
 To date no new breeding habitat has been identified.
 A site wide policy has been implemented that no tree clearing occurs during the breeding bird window (April to August).
 In 2015 New Gold ramped up there waste management program by obtaining bins with lids and in some cases locking mechanisms.
 A Waste Management employee was also hired on a contract bases to oversee the management of waste onsite.
-Lids on garbage disposal bins have been effective in deterring birds however there have been some bear encounters.
+Lids on garbage disposal bins have been effective to prevent birds from getting into garbage and very successful at limiting human-bear interaction regarding food waste.
 The Environmental Department has been actively working with the MNRF Bear Technician in Fort Frances to find effective methods to reduce black bear encounters.
 In 2017 some New Gold staff were trained by the MNRF on how to live trap and relocate black bears.
 Carcasses from wildlife killed on roads is removed and disposed of in approved locations within the project boundary where people do not frequent, or the carcasses are buried.